grammd/grammd/README.md

-## About my profile:
+## About:

-This is my github for academic and professional projects.
+This is my github for both academic and professional projects.

 You can find me on:

 -My website
 -LinkedIn
--StackOverflow
+-StackOverflow/StackExchange

 ## Skills: